spetti/sparse-structure-discovery/README.md

 Structure of Repo

-Multi-phenotype QTL mapping
+QTL: Multi-phenotype QTL mapping
-1. Utils folder
-  - things that call glmnet
-  - a file that has localization related functions
-2. python to run GLMNET and localization (will call functions that live in Utils folder)
-3. Script that applies this to BBQ
+See README in folder for further description

 SSD
 1. Utils folder